 Style - the ways in which discourse is used to contribute to a sense of personal identify and how identity is grounded in the way we apply and use discourses.

-Understanding the therapeutic role of personal communities in the management of mental health conditions in domestic settings is fundamental to improving health care provision.
-By drawing on principles of phenomenology and critical discourse analysis it is possible to develop an understanding of such relationships as a combination of lived experience and discursive practice which recognises the complex interplay between an individual and the social worlds they inhabit [22, 23].
+Here we are concerned with the therapeutic role of personal communities – the set of active and significant ties which are important to an indvidiual- in the management of mental health conditions in domestic setting.
+By drawing on principles of phenomenology and critical discourse analysis it is possible to develop an understanding of such relationships as a combination of lived experience and discursive practice which recognises the complex interplay between an individual and the social worlds and connections they inhabit [22, 23].

-Self-management is a set of complicated processes that are enacted and represented through individual discourses developed and presented in the context of social networks [17, 24].
-This is the first study to examine the way people talk about therapeutic relationships with companion animals.
-Such an approach will enable a more nuanced understanding of human-animal interactions in relation to mental health self-management to be developed.
+Self-management can be seen as a set of processes that are represented through individual discourses developed and presented in the context of social networks [17, 24].
+Examining the manner in which people talk about therapeutic relationships with companion animals enables a more nuanced understanding of human-animal interactions in mental health.

 Data collection

+Participants were recruited as an element of the process and nested qualitative study of of randomised controlled trial designed to examine the effectiveness of a training package for professionals to promote user/carer focussed care planning.
 The original study incorporated in-depth semi-structured interviews with 29 people diagnosed with a severe mental illness such as Schizophrenia and Bipolar disorder at three time points (0, 6 and 12 months).
 Participants were purposively sampled in terms of gender and geographical area from seven Mental Health Trusts in the United Kingdom (36 Community Mental Health Teams).

 To be eligible to participate, participants had to be under the care of secondary mental health care services in England and currently participating in a randomised controlled trial examining the effectiveness of a professional training programme designed to enhance service user involvement in mental health care planning [25].

-Baseline interviews focussed on personal network mapping of people, places and activities that participants considered important in terms of mental health self-management [17].
-Participants were asked to place identified network members in one of three concentric circles based on importance.
-Any changes in the structure or quality of personal communities were explored during the subsequent interviews.
+Baseline interviews collected brief demographic information before moving to the personal network mapping of people, places and activities that participants considered important in terms of mental health self-management [17].
+Participants were asked to place identified network members in one of three concentric circles based on importance (Figure 1).
+Interviews then comparatively explored the function, role, key attributes and components of relationships with identified network members.
+Any nominated changes in the structure or quality of personal networks were explored during subsequent interviews.

-This manuscript reports on a critical discourse analysis underpinned by a phenomenological approach of the data from the 35 interviews with 12 participants who identified one or more companion animals within their personal communities of support.
+This manuscript reports on a critical discourse analysis underpinned by a phenomenological approach to the data from 35 interviews with 12 participants who identified one or more companion animals within their personal support networks.
+Respondents did not have to cohabiting with animals to be included in the study but did need to implicate identified animals in the management of their mental health conditions by placing them in one of the three concentric circles within the network diagram.
 Table 1 provides demographic information on these participants.

 Participants identified a total of 100 network members with an average network size of 8.
 The most common types of network members were cats (n=5) and dogs (n=4) but networks also included birds, hamsters and guinea pigs.